mwarkentin/til/gcp/aws-sts-get-caller-identity-equivalent.md

-I was looking for something like `aws sts get-caller-identity` for GCP"s Python SDK.
-It doesn"t look like they have a direct equivalent, but you can get similar details by doing the following.
+I was looking for something like `aws sts get-caller-identity` for GCP's Python SDK.
+It doesn't look like they have a direct equivalent, but you can get similar details by doing the following.

 ```python
 credentials, project_id = google.auth.default()